Introducing Visitor Feedback: Hear From Every Person Who Scans

 The facilities director saw three open issues on the same marker, walked to the elevator, and found that the laminated QR was heat-warped from a nearby radiator.
 Ten minutes to reprint, five to reapply.
 Problem solved the same day.

-Without feedback, this would have surfaced as complaints-to-reception over the next two weeks — with no way to connect those complaints back to the specific marker and fix it in real time.
+Without feedback, this would have surfaced as complaints at reception over the next two weeks — with no way to connect those complaints back to the specific marker and fix it in real time.

 Example: a university spotting a mislabeled marker